All Episodes

 His wife has said so in so many words about him and about them, and so has he.

-And now all of a sudden America's great, America's moral, and he's around apologizing for everything we've done.
+America's moral, and he's around apologizing for everything we've done.

-If Vice President Cheney's right, the people who intend us harm hear this and they see a sap.
+The people who intend us harm hear this and they see a sap.

-They see a weakling, they see someone who can be exploited.
+They see someone who can be exploited.

-You know, these dictators and thugs by definition thrive on being hated.
+You know, these dictators and thugs, by definition, thrive on being hated.

 They do not want to be loved and adored.